-Students are admitted to a graduate program in Arts & Sciences as full-time (and, in rare cases, part-time) candidates for a specific degree program.
+Students are admitted to a graduate program in Arts & Sciences as full-time candidates for a specific degree program.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.